The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 Open Differential

 This is the most basic type of diff, meaning it’s also the most affordable.
 It does allow the wheels to turn at different speeds, but it cannot limit power if one loses traction while the other doesn’t.
-This makes an open differential less than ideal on slippery roads.
+This makes an open differential less than ideal on slick roads.

 Limited-Slip Differential